Famous business pivot examples that you should know of

 Business pivot examples

 Netflix is a great example of an online business pivot.
-Today viewers associated Netflix with binge-watching consecutive seasons of original Netflix series.
+Today viewers associated Netflix with binge-watching consecutive seasons of the original Netflix series.
 The mainstream app Netflix has become a staple in most homes these days.

 Viewers easily forget that a few years back Netflix was the service that delivered DVDs to your mailbox.
 Netflix saw the writing on the wall for DVD viewing.
 Gradually the platform added a streaming service.
 Today many consumers no longer own a DVD player but are accustomed to streaming video on their phones, computers, and other devices.